ICICLE-ai/ct-controller/README.md

 ## Configuration File

 The path to the configuration file is specified through the environment variable `CT_CONTROLLER_CONFIG_PATH`. `ctcontroller` expects this file to be a YAML file. [sample_config.yml](sample_config.yml) is a sample config file.
 Configuration files can be used to specify target host nodes to be provisioned, service account credentials, and authorized users.

+# Acknowledgements

+*This work has been funded by grants from the National Science Foundation, including the ICICLE AI Institute (OAC 2112606) and Tapis.*